-The Bush Fire Bulletin is published quarterly and is read by the 70,000 NSW RFS volunteers and staff, students in schools across the State, staff in related government agencies and members of the general public.
+The Bush Fire Bulletin is published three times a year and is read by the 70,000 NSW RFS volunteers and staff, students in schools across the State, staff in related government agencies and members of the general public.
 Around 26,000 copies of the magazine are distributed to brigades, Fire Control Centres and educational institutions in NSW and around Australia.
 It is also available electronically on the Bush Fire Bulletin page.

-Contact the NSW RFS Executive Support section (email@example.com) for information or assistance with:
+Email the NSW RFS Executive Support section at firstname.lastname@example.org for information or assistance with:

 - Partnership Programs and Sponsorship